Isosystolic inequalities for optical hypersurfaces: Introduction

 \section{Introduction}

-Minkowski's first theorem in the geometry of numbers states that {\it if the volume of a $0$-symmetric convex body in $\R^n$ is at least $2^n$, the body contains a non-zero integer point.} Contrariwise, if we drop the condition of symmetry, it is easy to find convex bodies of arbitrary large volume that contain the origin and no other integer point.
-It is nevertheless tempting to say something about the geometry of such bodies.
+Minkowski's first theorem in the geometry of numbers states that \assertion{if the volume of a $0$-symmetric convex body in $\R^n$ is at least $2^n$, the body contains a non-zero integer point}.
+On the other hand, it is easy to find asymmetric convex bodies of arbitrary large volume that contain the origin and no other integer point.
+It is tempting to say something about the geometry of such bodies.
 For example, it is known that they must be flat in some lattice direction (see~\cite{Kannan-Lovasz:1988} and~\cite{Banaszczyk-etal:1999}).
 In this paper we show that the volume of their duals cannot be arbitrarily small.
 In fact, the interplay between contact and systolic geometry studied in~\cite{Alvarez-Balacheff:2011} suggests the following sharp inequality:

-\begin{conjecture}{I} If a convex body in $\R^n$ contains no integer point other than the origin, then the volume of its dual body is at least $(n+1)/n!$. \end{conjecture}
+\begin{conjecture}{I} If the interior of a convex body in $\R^n$ contains no integer point other than the origin, then the volume of its dual body is at least $(n+1)/n!$.
+Moreover, equality holds if and only if the convex body is a simplex such that the integer points on its boundary are precisely its vertices. \end{conjecture}

-Another formulation of the conjecture that seems more elementary is as follows: {\it if every integer hyperplane $m_1 x_1 + \cdots + m_n x_n = 1$---where the $m_i$ are integers not all equal to zero---intersects a convex body $K \subset \R^n$, then the volume of $K$ is at least $(n+1)/n!$.}
+Another formulation of the conjecture that seems more elementary is as follows: \assertion{if every integer hyperplane $m_1 x_1 + \cdots + m_n x_n = 1$---where the $m_i$ are integers not all equal to zero---intersects a convex body $K \subset \R^n$, then the volume of $K$ is at least $(n+1)/n!$}.

 We prove both the two-dimensional case of the conjecture and its asymptotic version: